hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-cancel-airdrop.md

 ## Architecture

-The implementation related to the new `TokenCancelAirdrop` transaction will be gated behind a feature flag.
+The implementation related to the new `TokenCancelAirdrop` transaction will be gated behind a `tokens.airdrops.cancel.enabled` feature flag.

 ### HAPI updates